 Oregon: The state’s law, passed in 2015, started in July 2017 and provides as many as 1 million Oregon workers with access to an IRA-like retirement plan.
 The law provides employees with automatic enrollment in a state-sponsored retirement savings plan, that includes a default payroll deduction of 5% with an automatic annual contribution escalation, all on a flexible, opt-out basis.

 How small businesses can prepare for these changes

-As 2017 opens, companies in states with new rules will want to keep tabs on relevant changes.
+Companies in states with new rules will want to keep tabs on relevant changes.
 Some states have a mandate that affects companies with as few as five employees, while others will only affect companies with 25 or more employees.
 We should also note that it’s a great idea to offer a retirement plan, even if you’re not forced to; it’s one of the top three benefits employees want.

 So make a plan to:

 - Check on your state rule: For companies in affected states, owners will be required to make information about the state-supplied plan available and enroll their workers.
 Owners will need to check their own state’s guidelines for specifics on compliance.

 - Explore independent alternatives: Companies can also explore their own alternatives through investment companies and payroll providers.
 (Full disclosure, my company, Guideline, is working with Gusto to offer a low-fee 401(k) plan integrated with payroll.)